Tax credits and incentives can be useful tax-savings vehicles, but, unfortunately, they often come with popular misconceptions.

 - Paying less in taxes will free up cash flow for other uses.

 - Your innovations could help you become more competitive in your market.

 - Since payroll spent on qualified activities qualifies, your payroll costs will be effectively lower.

-If you were eligible for the credit but didn’t know about it or didn’t take it because you thought it was too complicated, you can still go back and take it by amending your income tax return.
+If you were eligible for the Research and Development Tax Credit but didn’t know about it (or didn’t take it because you thought it was too complicated), you can still go back and take it by amending your income tax return.
 You generally have three years to amend your return.

-You will receive a refund for any extra amount you paid as a result of not claiming the credit.
-If the credit exceeds what you paid in income taxes, you can receive a carryforward for the remaining portion just as if you had filed on time.
+You’ll receive a refund for any extra amount you paid as a result of not claiming the credit.
+If the credit amount exceeds what you paid in income taxes, you can receive a carryforward for the remaining portion just as if you had filed on time.

 How Do I Claim the R&D Tax Credit?